-Comprised of 12-16 faculty, staff, and students, the CCI's membership will be determined by a combination of appointment and open election.
+Comprised of faculty, staff, and students, the CCI's membership will be determined by a combination of appointment, permanent staff, and ex officio advisors

-- The CCI will be led via a tri-chair executive leadership composed of one faculty member, one staff member, and one student - Membership appointments will last for three academic years and will follow a transition cycle of incoming, serving, and outgoing members to allow for appropriate succession planning and consistency - A member of ODECE will serve as an advisor to CCI to provide historical context and an administrative relationship
+- The CCI will be led via a co-chair executive leadership composed of one faculty member (appointed) and one staff member from ODECE (permanent staff) - Membership appointments will last for three academic years for faculty and other staff and two years for students, and will follow a transition cycle of incoming, serving, and outgoing members to allow for appropriate succession planning and consistency

 While ODECE is not, nor should it be, the only mechanism for establishing vision, communication, coordination, capacity building, and accountability with regard to making excellence inclusive across campus, it does serve a significant role.
-ODECE provides consultative support to CCI and other units across campus with relation to executing their own localized IDEA Plans and also oversees other departments and programs, fulfilling many administrative duties separate from the IDEA Plan itself.
+ODECE reports the strategic prioritizations and recommendations from the CCI and the IDEA Plan to the Chancellor's Cabinet.
+ODECE also provides support to departments and units across campus with relation to executing their own localized IDEA Plansse and oversees a portfolio of other departments and programs, fulfilling many administrative duties separate from the IDEA Plan itself.
 The CCI is unencumbered of such administrative duties and therefore focuses on the implementation of the IDEA Plan and its recommendations.
-The Provost should work with the Vice Chancellor of diversity, equity, and community engagement, and other relevant parties, to determine an appropriate plan for the growth and development of such capacity within ODECE as needed to fulfill recommendations contained in the IDEA Plan.
+The Provost should work with the Vice Chancellor of Diversity, Equity, and Community Engagement, and other relevant parties, to determine an appropriate plan for the growth and development of such capacity within ODECE as needed to fulfill recommendations contained in the IDEA Plan, including the appointment of a staff person as permanent co-chair of the CCI to ensure consistency and institutional memory.